Follow-thru/followthru/README.md

 ## Project Description 📝:
 To help people begin their learning journey, and to make sure they see it through to the end, we wanted to create a product that implements a user-focused interface of a SMART Goal.
 A SMART Goal stands for Specific, Measurable, Attainable, Realistic, And Timely.
 They have been proven to help motivate people to accomplish more.

-However, it can be confusing to organize groups of tasks into this format, and even harder for a whole project. **Followthru** helps you create SMART goals without even knowing it through our user interface for project management.
+However, it can be confusing to organize groups of tasks into this format, and even harder for a whole project. **Followthru** helps you create SMART goals without even knowing it through our user interface for project management. **

+### **⚡️ With our combined experience, we were able to have our app run natively on IOS and Android, and online on mobile and desktop!
+And it is all unified with the same design and features ⚡️**

     Our goal is to implement each of the letters in the SMART acronyms with a service in our application.
 * S: *Specific* 🎯